Anreol/TurboEdition/Builds/Package/README.md

 - 2 Equipments that probably do something useful.
 - 3 Artifacts to make your run harder, for some reason.

-Unfinished content will be marked with a WIP icon, but keep in mind that with mods, anything can go wrong anytime, especially when you are loading 500 different mods at once!
+Keep in mind that with mods, anything can go wrong anytime, especially when you are loading 500 different mods at once, let me know if something breaks.

 ## Planned Features

-- Finish currently shipped content.
-That means item models, if you are a modeller, please, contact me!
-- Finish the currently in-dev survivor, again, if you are a modeller, please contact me!
+- Finish the currently in-dev survivor, if you are interested, please contact me!

 ## Credits
+- Majority of items modelled by the talented
 - Imp and Mimigun models and animations by DotFlare.
 - Graphics (Expansion Icon and Artifacts) by SOM.
 - Bubbet & Moffein for giving me a hand in a few things and showing me how dumb some of my practices are.